"All Wave" Communication Receiver

 offered an add-on Pre-selector, the PSK, that bolted to the right side of the

-are found today with the ham band coil sets.
+the receivers came with ham band coil sets.
 The tuning dial is a

 slide-rule type with a 0 to 150 scale.
 A tuning chart is provided to